Updated by FWFG Support

-Here is some helpful information from our membership platform developer, Uscreen.
+Here is some helpful information from our membership platform developer, Uscreen, about slow loading times.

 Sometimes, a page or video may seem to take longer than normal to load.

 Here are some tips to help troubleshoot what may be contributing to slower load time.

 1. Check your internet connection speed.
 You can check your overall internet speed here - https://fast.com/.
 If you do not have enough speed, you may need to increase your package with your internet service provider.

 - 18–25 Mbps: Ultra HD video (4K, HDR)